opencv/opencv-python/README.md

 Currently the ``find_version.py`` file parses OpenCV version information from the OpenCV sources.
 OpenCV depends on numpy, so ``setup.py`` checks the numpy version also with the help of pip.

 As described earlier, for example the ``.pyd`` file on Windows is normally copied to site-packages.
-I don't want to pollute the root folder, so the ``__init__.py`` file in cv2 folder handles the import logic correctly by importing the actual ``.pyd`` module and replacing the imported cv2 package in ``sys.modudes`` with the cv2 module to retain backward compatibility.
+To avoid polluting the root folder the ``__init__.py`` file in cv2 folder handles the import logic correctly by importing the actual ``.pyd`` module and replacing the imported cv2 package in ``sys.modudes`` with the cv2 module to retain backward compatibility.

 ## Manylinux wheels